NREL/infrasys/docs/how_tos/storage_backends.md

 1. **In-Memory Storage**: Fastest but limited by RAM and lacks persistence
 2. **Arrow Storage**: Good balance of speed and persistence, using Apache Arrow files
-3. **Chronify Storage**: SQL-based storage with powerful query capabilities
+3. **Chronify Storage**: SQL-based storage with powerful query capabilities and time mappings.
-4. **HDF5 Storage**: Hierarchical storage format popular in scientific computing (development version)
+4. **HDF5 Storage**: Hierarchical storage format compatible with [PowerSystems.jl](https://github.com/NREL-Sienna/PowerSystems.jl)

 All storage backends implement the same interface, making it easy to switch between them as your needs change.
 The choice of storage backend doesn't affect how you interact with the time series data through the Infrasys API, but it can significantly impact performance and resource utilization.